eBay/jsonex/README.md

 * Polymorphic types with "$type" attribute during deserialization
 * Generic types during deserialization
 * Deserialize and append to existing object (Incremental decoding, could be used to merge multiple config files)
-* Support nested JSON String within JSON as normal sub JSON Object instead of serialized json string to avoid un-necessary escape in String literal
+* Supports nested JSON String within JSON as normal sub JSON Object instead of serialized json string to avoid un-necessary escape in String literal
-* Support Forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value is encountered
+* Supports Forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value is encountered
-* Partially Support proposed json extension format ([JSONX](./JSONX.md))
+* Supports proposed json extension format ([JSONX](./JSONX.md))
-  * Certain compact JSON variations such as: quote with: ', ",`, and make quote for key optional
-  * Multi-line string literal with back quote '`'
+* JDK version: 1.7 or above

 And many more, please refer the class [JSONCoderOption](JSONCoder/src/main/java/com/ebay/jsoncoder/JSONCoderOption.java)